remap/ndn-flow/framework/readme.md

   * Sequence-number-based namespace (/prefix/[consecutive sequence numbers]) consumer: pipelines interest for the next few sequence numbers
   * (Producer implementation should be straightforward using NDN CCL's memoryContentCache, or built-in examples that talk to repo-ng, thus not included in the framework implementation)

+For more details on the functionalities of the framework, check [here](https://github.com/remap/ndn-flow/blob/master/design/docs) for a set of library interface descriptions, and [here](https://github.com/remap/ndn-flow/blob/master/design/Flow-design-zhehao-rev4.pptx) for the design slides.

 **Naming**
 The framework generally supports arbitrary names given by the application, although the framework is developed with these levels of names (manufacture/bootstrap-level, device-level, and application-level) in mind, as suggested in these application [design slides](https://github.com/remap/ndn-flow/blob/master/design/Flow-design-zhehao-rev4.pptx) for Flow and the IoTDI '16 paper section VI.A.